- Why to sync local folders to OneDrive?

 4. Drag and drop or copy and paste the files/folders you want to sync into the OneDrive folder.
 The client will automatically sync them to the OneDrive website.

-After syncing, your files are available both online at OneDrive.com and offline on your PC.
+After adding local folders to OneDrive, your files are available both online at OneDrive.com and offline on your PC.
 The operations aren’t complicated.
-However, you may find it inconvenient in following situations:
+However, you may find it inconvenient in the following situations:

 If the files/folders you want to sync are located in different paths, it would be a tedious work to drag and drop or copy and paste files/folders repetitively.

 If you want to sync changes from your PC to the cloud, you must edit files in the OneDrive folder.
 If you edit files in their original location such as desktop, the changes won’t be synced.